maxhansen98/webserver/README.md

    - If you have set up an .env file, run `bash transfer.sh`
    - If you HAVEN'T set up an .env file, run `bash transfer.sh -d /ABSOLUTE/PATH/TO/CGI/SERVERS/PUBLIC/DIR -p /ABSOLUTE/PATH/TO/THIS/blockgruppe3/app`
    - The file handling script will synchronize the app directory with the public_html directory on the CGI server (including Additions/Updates/Removals)
-   - Your updates should now be [live](http://bioclient1.bio.ifi.lmu.de/~hummelj/cgi-bin/home.py)
+   - Your updates should now be [live](http://bioclient1.bio.ifi.lmu.de/~hummelj/), open with eduVPN

 3. **Push chanes to version control:**
    - Only push your changes to remote version control after verifying that the updated webserver is functioning correctly, as testing pipelines are not currently in place